The business of your global payments strategy

 - Use two-factor authentication for additional security.

-There might be a learning curve to understanding the payment codes that vary from country to country (for example, SWIFT Codes, ABA routing numbers, IBAN, etc.), but there are many resources to help you and it gets easier every time.
 When making payments, also consider double-checking your payment instructions to avoid delays and interruptions to your payee receiving your funds.
 Due to the irrevocable nature of wires, recalling funds can be difficult.

 If you have a frequent need to send wires to other countries, an online foreign exchange platform is an excellent way to take advantage of live market rates.